No doubt you've noticed the oversaturation of beginner Python tutorials and stats/machine learning references available on the internet.

 We will initially use the familiar technique of linear regression, in both a Bayesian and classical sense, as a means of teaching more advanced machine learning concepts.

-I'll talk about one of the most important concepts in machine learning, namely the bias-variance trade-off and how we can minimise its effects using cross-validation.
+We'll talk about one of the most important concepts in machine learning, namely the bias-variance trade-off and how we can minimise its effects using cross-validation.

-I'll discuss one of the most versatile ML model familes, namely the Decision Tree, Random Forest and Boosted Tree models, and how we can apply them to predict asset returns.
+We'll discuss one of the most versatile ML model familes, namely the Decision Tree, Random Forest and Boosted Tree models, and how we can apply them to predict asset returns.

 We'll discuss the family of Support Vector Classifiers, including the Support Vector Machine, and how we can apply it to financial data series.

-I'll explain how you can apply unsupervised learning techniques such as K-Means Clustering to financial OHLCV bar data in order to cluster "candles" into regimes.
+We'll explain how you can apply unsupervised learning techniques such as K-Means Clustering to financial OHLCV bar data in order to cluster "candles" into regimes.

 We'll discuss how to apply machine learning methods to a large natural language document corpus and predict categories on unseen test data, as a precursor to sentiment-based models.

-I'll provide a full introduction to Bayesian probability models, including a detailed look at inference, which forms the basis for more complex models throughout the book.
+We'll provide a full introduction to Bayesian probability models, including a detailed look at inference, which forms the basis for more complex models throughout the book.

 You'll learn about MCMC, in particular the Metropolis-Hastings algorithm, which is one of the main techniques for sampling in Bayesian statistics, using the PyMC3 software.